Skip to main content

 Rule 4757-5-13 | Standards of practice and professional conduct: teletherapy.

-(A) Teletherapy means the use of real-time audio or audiovisual communications that permit accurate and meaningful interaction between at least two persons, one of whom is a licensee or registrant ("licensee") as defined in Ohio Revised Code Chapter 4757.
+(A) Teletherapy means the use of real-time audio or audiovisual communications that permit accurate and meaningful interaction between at least two persons, one of whom is a licensee or registrant ("licensee") as defined in Chapter 4757. of the Revised Code.
 For the purposes of this rule, modalities, including but not limited to phone, video, text, email, instant messaging/chat, are considered teletherapy.

-(1) All licensees providing counseling, social work or marriage and family therapy via teletherapy to persons physically present in Ohio shall be licensed in Ohio.
+(1) All licensees and registrants providing services via teletherapy to persons physically present in Ohio shall be licensed in Ohio.

 (C) No initial in person or face to face audiovisual visit is necessary to initiate services using teletherapy modalities.

-(E) A licensee is under no obligation to provide services via teletherapy if their clinical judgement indicates teletherapy is not an appropriate modality for delivering services to the client(s).
+(E) A licensee or registrant is under no obligation to provide services via teletherapy if their clinical judgement indicates teletherapy is not an appropriate modality for delivering services to the client(s).

-(G) A licensee shall not provide teletherapy when either the client or licensee is in a setting where the confidentiality of the session could reasonably be expected to be compromised.
+(G) A licensee or registrant shall not provide teletherapy when either the client or licensee is in a setting where the confidentiality of the session could reasonably be expected to be compromised.

-(I) Licensees must maintain records in accordance with rule 4757-5-09 of the Administrative Code.
+(I) Licensees and registrants must maintain records in accordance with rule 4757-5-09 of the Administrative Code.
 Such records must clearly indicate when services are provided through teletherapy.

-(J) Licensees shall document all therapeutically relevant communication with client(s)s, to include emails, texts, instant messages, and chat history.
+(J) Licensees and registrants shall document all therapeutically relevant communication with client(s)s, to include emails, texts, instant messages, and chat history.

-(K) The licensee should ensure that practice or agency staff who are assisting a client(s)s with teletherapy services or providing teletherapy services are adequately trained in the usage of relevant software or equipment.
+(K) The licensee or registrant should ensure that practice or agency staff who are assisting a client(s) with teletherapy services or providing teletherapy services are adequately trained in the usage of relevant software or equipment.

 (L) Licensees are not responsible for client(s) misuse of teletherapy devices during the provision of services.